shellyal/InclusiveHealth/readme.md

 The Directory is set up as follows:

 ### Assets
-**Place Images, Fonts, and CSS in their respective folder.
-Additional assets files can be place in the parent assets folder**
+**---Place Images, Fonts, and CSS in their respective folder.
+Additional assets files can be place in the parent assets folder---**
 - Images
 - Fonts
 - CSS

 ### JavaScript
-**Place .js files here**
+**---Place .js files here---**
 ### HTML
-**All .html files should be placed in parent folders**
+**---All .html files should be placed in parent folders---**
 - Home
 - About
 - Article